goodenoughllc/policies/abuse.md

 ## Restricted purposes

-When you use any of Good Enough's services, you acknowledge that you may not:
+When you use any of Good Enough’s services, you acknowledge that you may not:

 * Collect or extract information and/or user data from accounts which do not belong to you.
 * Circumvent, disable, or otherwise interfere with security-related features of the Services.